What

 Tax Evasion:

-A person who owes taxes forgets to pay or conceals tax-relevant information
+A person who owes taxes forgets to pay or

 Not a criminal offense in Switzerland